Index to this Page

 Lithium Battery

 So what about Lithium batteries?
-Lithium battery technology for the marine environment (as of June 2021 is becoming more common on larger boats.
+Lithium battery technology for the marine environment is becoming more common on larger boats.
 There are boats, mostly large expensive boats, that use Lithium batteries.
-The batteries themselves are extremely expensive.
+The batteries themselves are extremely expensive but the cost is going down as more boats have lithium battery systems.
 But you cannot think of Lithium batteries without thinking "system".
 These systems are designed specifically for these boats.
 You cannot just drop a Lithium battery into your boat in place of Lead-Acid, AGM or Gel batteries.
 The charging and management systems for these batteries need to be designed from the ground up to be safe.

 There are various types of Lithium batteries based on their chemical composition.
 Lithium batteries have a tendency to overheat and go into thermal runaway, causing a fire.
 The best Lithium batteries to use on boats are LiFePO4 (Lithium Iron Phosphate) batteries.
 They have the least tendency among Lithium batteries to go into thermal runaway.
-Also, Lithium batteries must have a Battery Management System (BMS) either built into the battery or attached to it, that controls the voltage and all the other functions of the battery.
+Also, Lithium batteries must have a Battery Management System (BMS), either built into the battery or an external BMS, that controls the voltage and all the other functions of the battery.
 The charging system must also be designed specifically for Lithium batteries.

 Lithium batteries have many advantages.
 They are much lighter and deliver more power per pound than conventional batteries.
 When installed correctly with a BMS and a charging system designed for Lithium, they live three to four times as long as conventional batteries.
 But, to be safe a Lithium installation needs to be correctly designed and installed.